paulschick/spartan-ng-mcp-server/docs/getting-started/github-token.md

 # GitHub Token Setup

-Setting up a GitHub Personal Access Token will significantly improve your experience with the shadcn/ui MCP Server.
+Setting up a GitHub Personal Access Token will significantly improve your experience with the Spartan NG MCP Server.

 ## 🎯 Why You Need a Token